 Many adventure education companies claim to teach environmental awareness.
 The truth is, environmental education requires more than just providing experiences in natural settings.
 During our Adventure Academies, environmental education is an integral part of our curriculum.
 Our highly qualified and well trained leaders use our participants’ interest in fly fishing to engage them in fun lessons, discussions, and activities that will teach the importance and encourage interest in, environmental conservation.
 Learn first hand the impact of dams on aquatic ecosystems, how mountaintop removal is polluting native brook trout streams in the Appalachians, or how poor building techniques can cause sediment loaded runoff and destroy trout habitat.

-The primary goal of Lillard Fly Fishing Expeditions is encouraging future generations of empowered leaders, who are dedicated to environmental conservation, in the sport of fly fishing.
+The primary goal of Lillard Fly Fishing Expeditions is encouraging future generations of empowered leaders, who are dedicated to environmental conservation.
 We are the only adventure education company that offers fly fishing adventures that include community service.
 As participants work to clean up trash along rivers, plant native plants in riparian buffer zones, or build fences that keep cattle from trampling spawning beds, they will learn the importance of civic engagement and discover how they can make a difference.
-By actively participating in the conservation of the watersheds they form a connection to while fly fishing, students will learn what it means to be a steward of our natural resources.
+By actively participating in the conservation of the watersheds they fly fish, students will learn what it means to be a steward of our natural resources.
 Participants will learn the skills necessary to be leaders in conservation and stewardship.
-We encourage students to put their new skills into action by joining or initiating groups such as fly fishing clubs and community service projects when they return to their home schools and communities.
+We encourage students to put their new skills into action by joining or initiating groups such as fly fishing clubs and community service projects when they return to their home communities, schools, and watersheds.